mcneel/developer.rhino3d.com/_guide_topics/grasshopper/simple_parameters.md

 Parameters are a vital part of Grasshopper (the other being components).
 However, unlike components, it is far less likely that you'll need to make your own parameters.
 Most components require only the native data types available inside Grasshopper.
 In those odd cases where you need to work with custom data, you'll also need to create custom parameters that store that data.
 In this topic, we'll create a parameter which can handle the TriStateType we discussed in the [Simple Data Types]({{ site.baseurl }}/guides/grasshopper/simple_data_types) guide.

 Parameters are responsible for storing and distributing data.
 Components use them to collect existing data and output new data.
-Parameters can also be used to convert data from one type into another, even though on the atomic level the conversion is actually performed by the `CastTo(T)` and `CastFrom` methods on `IGH_Goo`.
+Parameters can also be used to convert data from one type into another, even though on the atomic level the conversion is actually performed by the [CastTo(T)]({{site.baseurl}}/api/grasshopper/html/M_Grasshopper_Kernel_Types_IGH_Goo_CastTo__1.htm) and [CastFrom]({{ site.baseurl }}/api/grasshopper/html/M_Grasshopper_Kernel_Types_IGH_Goo_CastFrom.htm) methods on [IGH_Goo]({{ site.baseurl }}/api/grasshopper/html/T_Grasshopper_Kernel_Types_IGH_Goo.htm).
 Most objects in the Special subcategory on the Grasshopper toolbar are basically parameters with extended GUIs.
 Parameters can also be used by themselves to store constant data or to redirect data into multiple streams.

 ## Prerequisites